Australian Government advice for Burundi

-This Advice was last issued on Wednesday, 11 December 2013.
+This Advice was last issued on Wednesday, 23 April 2014.
 It has been reviewed and reissued with editorial amendments.
-We continue to advise Australians to reconsider their need to travel to Burundi and advise Australians not to travel to the provinces of Bujumbura Rural, Bubanza and Cibitoke.
+The overall level of advice for Burundi remains at reconsider your need to travel.
+We continue to advise Australians not to travel to the provinces of Bujumbura Rural, Bubanza and Cibitoke.

 Provinces of Bujumbura Rural, Bubanza and Cibitoke

-- We strongly advise you not to travel to the provinces of Bujumbura Rural (the province that surrounds Bujumbura), Bubanza and Cibitoke because of the risk of armed violence, banditry, kidnapping and cross-border attacks by rebels.
+- We strongly advise you not to travel to the provinces of Bujumbura Rural, Bubanza and Cibitoke because of the risk of armed violence, banditry and kidnapping.

 - The 21 September 2013 attack on the Westgate shopping centre in Nairobi, Kenya, underscores the ongoing threat posed by Somali-based militants across East Africa, including Burundi.
 Somali-based militants have issued threats against Burundi, specifically the capital Bujumbura, due to Burundi’s participation in the African Union Mission in Somalia.

 - We strongly advise you not to travel at night given the unpredictable security situation, the risk of banditry, and poor road conditions throughout the country.
-The US Embassy and United Nations have advised their staff not to walk or use public transport after dark due to these concerns.
+The United Nations and US Embassy have advised their staff not to walk or use public transport after dark due to these concerns.

 - Australia does not have an Embassy or Consulate in Burundi.
 The Australian High Commission in Kenya provides consular assistance to Australians in Burundi.